claraexmachina/keplr-chain-registry/README.md

 > READ THE GUIDELINES BELLOW CAREFULLY, PAYING PARTICULAR ATTENTION TO THE "features" IN THE [[REQUIREMENT DETAILS](https://github.com/chainapsis/keplr-chain-registry#requirement-details)].

-# Guidelines for Community-Driven Suggest Chain Integration
+# Guidelines for Non-Native Chain Integration

 Keplr team has always been at the leading edge of building secure and interoperable wallet infrastructure for the blooming cross-chain networks, placing its core mainly at the Cosmos ecosystem.

 To help the builders easily plug into Keplr’s wide userbase and the ever-growing Cosmos ecosystem, Keplr has been offering an option of permissionless integration, the so-called “Suggest Chain Integration”.
 The feature has enabled front-ends to request adding new Cosmos-SDK-based blockchains that aren’t natively integrated into the Keplr extension.

-Keplr team is now introducing a Community-Driven Integration, which enables our users to easily make a request for adding new chains and updating their information.
+Keplr team is now introducing a Community-Driven Integration, which enables our users to easily make a request for adding new non-native chains and updating their information.
 It's an expanded version of the previous suggest chain integration, providing a public API to our users for creating and updating a set integration standard for each chain.

 To make a pull request, please carefully read and follow the guideline below.
 Any contribution is more than welcome!